Preethi1609/CS8803-MDS-Data-Preprocessing-Transferability/README.md

 )
 ```

-We have included code for our tests in the auto-sklearn directory.
-It includes Jupyter notebooks and scripts for running various classifiers with or without cleaning enabled.
+We have included code for our tests in the auto-sklearn/experiments directory.
+It includes Jupyter notebooks and scripts for running various classifiers with and without data preprocessing enabled.